tfly2013/DiamondsAndHearts/README.md

 ### Build Instructions ###

-Check out the project using git, make sure Eclipse Integration Gradle and Android ADT plugin are installed, then follow these instructions within Eclipse:
+Make sure Eclipse Android ADT and EGit plugin are installed, then follow these instructions within Eclipse:

-* File -> Import -> Gradle -> Gradle Project.
+* File -> Import -> Git -> Projects from Git -> Clone URI
-* Click Build Model.
+* Enter URI of this project and authentications, then click Next
+* Select master, then click Next
+* Select location to put local git repo, then click Next
+* Select Import Existing Projects, then click Next
+* Select all projects listed, then click Finish

+To run the Project:
-* Select all project listed.
+* Select project DiamondsHearts
+* Run As -> Android Application
+* Select a phone to run with
-* Click Finish.
+* Click OK

 ### Testing ###

-Test files are located at diamonds_hearts-core/src/com.diamondshearts.tests.
+Test files are in project DiamondHeartsTest, which is located at tests folder of project DiamondsHearts.
 For testing, make sure Eclipse Junit plugin is installed, then follow these instructions within Eclipse:

-* Select project diamonds_hearts-core
+* Select project DiamondHeartsTest
-* Run As -> Junit test
+* Run As -> Android Junit test
-* Tick Use configration specific settings
-* Select Eclipse Junit launcher
 * Click OK